AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/organize-your-work/back-up-data.md

 >
 >* Backups are available on Enterprise and Unlimited plans.
 Please contact our [sales team](mailto:sales@proofhq.com) for a quote.
 >* The data encoding type is set to the UTF-8 by default and we do recommend this setting.
 This is the encoding type most commonly used by Internet applications.
 >* You can request only one [!DNL backup] at a time.
 When your backup .zip file is being processed, the Request new backup link on the Backups tab will not appear, and the message shown remains unchanged.
-For information on requesting a backup, see [Request a new data backup in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/request-new-data-backup-in-wp.md).
+For information on requesting a backup, see [Request a new data backup in [!DNL Workfront Proof]](../../../workfront-proof/wp-acct-admin/account-settings/request-new-data-backup-in-wp.md).
 >

 ## Backing up your data

-1. Click **[!UICONTROL Account settings]** in the upper-right corner of the [!DNL Workfront] Proof interface.
+1. Click **[!UICONTROL Account settings]** in the upper-right corner of the [!DNL Workfront Proof] interface.
 (1)
-1. Click the **[!UICONTROL Backups]** tab.&nbsp;(2)
+1. Click the **[!UICONTROL Backups]** tab.
+(2)
 1. Click the **[!UICONTROL Request new backup]** link (3)

 When your backup is ready, the following occurs:

-* You receive an email from [!DNL Workfront] Proof notifying you of this ("Your Workfront Proof backup is ready").
+* You receive an email from [!DNL Workfront Proof] notifying you of this ("Your [!DNL Workfront Proof] backup is ready").
 The email contains a download link for your backup data.
 * The [Account settings](https://support.workfront.com/hc/en-us/sections/115000912147-Account-settings) Backup tab displays a download link for your backup data.
 * The Request new backup link (3) reappears on the Backups tab